 - Episode 9: Hawaii

 - Episode 13: New Zealand

-Ring Of Fire is a six-part documentary series and a digital media project about mining, money, politics and pristine natural environments.
-It will be a story of the Oji-Cree who have lived in the Far North of Ontario for millennia.
-But, it will primarily be a story of First Nations people who see The Ring of Fire mining project as a potential opportunity to achieve long term economic security and higher standards of living for their people - but who also have serious concerns as to whether they’ll receive these benefits on terms and conditions that will protect their people, communities, traditional way of life, and the land, watersheds andwildlife that has sustained them for centuries.
+The Ring of Fire is a six part documentary series that follow the lives of several community members from Marten Falls and Webequie First Nations as they try to deal with the complex issues surrounding a very large mining project – called The Ring of Fire – proposed to be built on their traditional territory and in close proximity to their reserves.
+It’s a story of the Oji-Cree people who have lived in the Far North of Ontario for millennia who see The Ring of Fire mining project as a potential opportunity to achieve long term economic security and higher standards of living for their people - but who also have serious concerns as to whether they’ll receive these benefits on terms and conditions that will protect their people, communities, traditional way of life, and the land, watersheds and wildlife that has sustained them for centuries.

 Finding Our Talk 3 is series of 13 half hour documentaries about the state of Aboriginal languages both within Canada and the broader indigenous world.
 Available on DVD>> Purchase via PayPal.
 Institutions and libraries may also send a PO# and we will invoice you when we ship your order.

 Finding Our Talk 3 is now airing around the world and is available on APTN (Canada), Maori TV (New Zealand), NITV (Australia), and Al Jazeera (Global).